loda-lang/loda-rust/documents/usage.md

 PROMPT>
 ```

-Now the programs have been uploaded to the loda-lang.org server.
+Now the programs have been uploaded to the loda-lang.org server, and is scheduled for further processing on the server.
+If the server determines that it's a new program or an improvement to an existing program, then it gets added to the `loda-programs` repo.
+In 24hours or so, it shows up next time when fetching the `loda-programs` repo.